 - Recommends scientific wetland research where data may be lacking and is needed to make management decisions

 - Endorses scientific research when the results benefits wetland knowledge, advance for the association, etc., this could involve letters to support the research or other similar actions.

 - Responsible for knowing the wetland laws and policy of the Federal government and of the State governments and identify when education and advocacy may be needed.

 - Responsible for identifying voluntary restoration opportunities.

-- Work with the Regional Coordinators, Stakeholders, Landowners, and Community Involvement Committee in conducting wetland assessments and advice to landowners stakeholders, and communities about wetland management
+- Work with the stakeholders, landowners, and Community Involvement Committee in conducting wetland assessments and advice to landowners stakeholders, and communities about wetland management

-- Works closely with the Program Committee on the annual Wetlands Science in the Carolinas meeting.
+- Works closely with the Program Committee on the annual meeting.